AR 15 Parts Explained: The Beginners Walk Thru

 What is the Difference Between a Fully Automatic and Semiautomatic Rifle?

-Semi-Automatic rifles will fire exactly one round per trigger pull.
+Semi-automatic rifles will fire exactly one round per trigger pull.
 But many rounds can be fired, one after another, if the trigger is pulled rapidly.

 Fully automatic rifles will continue to fire as many rounds as are available in the magazine or from a belt as long as the trigger is pulled.